smp/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 ![Find TeamRole](images/findTeamRole.png)

-6. Hit the clipboard icon to the right of the **Role ARN** line at the top of the form to copy the full ARN into the copy buffer.
+6. Hit the clipboard icon to the right of the **Role ARN** line at the top of the form to copy the full ARN into your computer's clipboard.
 Head back to the **SageMaker** window where you have part-created a notebook.
 In the _IAM role_ field in **Permissions and encryption** section choose _Enter a custom IAM role ARN_ and paste the _TeamRole_ ARN into the box below.
 Note that your ARN will have a different account number from that shown.

 ![Set TeamRole](images/setNotebookIAM.png)

 7. Scroll down and click on **Create Notebook Instance**.
 Wait the notebook instance status is **InService**.
 This will take a few minutes once the creation process has started.
-Then click on **Open Jupyter**
+Then click on **Open Jupyter** - whilst you're waiting you can perform step #1 of the next section to copy some files from Git

 ![Open Notebook](images/openNotebook.png)